Table of Contents

 - When the photo is your property

 Alternatives Methods To Remove Images From Google

-If you believe the image was posted maliciously and is consequently affecting your digital reputation, you can consider a legal Google image removal solution.
+If the image was posted maliciously and is affecting your reputation, you might consider a legal Google image removal solution.

-- Create images that are compelling
+- Create compelling images

-- Add Alt texts to all photos
+- Add Alt texts to every photo

-- Embed the images in many sites’ contents
+- Embed images in many sites’ contents

-- Try to add pictures that are grabbing attention
+- Add pictures already grabbing attention

 Ongoing Monitoring And Maintenance Of Google Search Results

 - Suppression of Internet Slander